numediart/ImmersiveSoundSpace/Tracking/README.md

 The serial number of the tracker used for origin calibration.
 This option is needed only if you plan to set the origin of your 3D space by pressing *o* key while the script is running.
 Trackers have a serial number starting with *LHR-* followed by 8 characters in hexadecimal format.
 Example : `--origin_serial LHR-0A1B2C3D`

+- `--real_world_points`
+The JSON file containing list of points to use for origin calibration.

 - `--framerate FRAMERATE`
 Expected framerate as an integer - used to slow down OSC messages as UnityOSC can't handle more than 50 messages per second.
 Default value is 30

-- `--opengl`
+- `--openvr_coordinates`
-Use openGL coordinate system if set, or Unity coordinate system (default) if not set
+Use openVR coordinate system if set, or Unity coordinate system (default) if not set

 - `--steam`
 Open SteamVR when the script is launched

+- `--oscpattern`
+The OSC pattern used to send messages, default is '/iss/tracker'

+- `--bundles`
+Send single frame messages as an OSC bundle

 ### Keystroke interaction
 While the script is running, if the command prompt window has the focus, some parameters are controlled by the keys
 - *o* :
-Will set a new origin for the coordinate system (and save it in a file called *origin_mat.rtm* in the same folder as the script - overwritting the existing version of the file) as soon as the Tracker with serial = *origin_serial* is tracked.
+If in single point calibration mode, will set a new origin for the coordinate system (and save it in a file called *origin_mat.rtm* in the same folder as the script - overwritting the existing version of the file) as soon as the Tracker with serial = *origin_serial* is tracked.
 It is recommended to ensure that the origin tracker is already tracked and in the correct position before pressing *o* key.
+If in multi-points calibration mode, starts the calibration process.
+- *n* :
+In multi-points calibration mode, save the current tracker position and ask to move it to the next calibration point.
 - *r* :
 Reset the origin.
 The default origin is one of the base stations.
 - *u* :
-Switch between Unity and OpenGl coordinate systems.
+Switch between Unity and OpenVR coordinate systems.
 - *esc* :
 Closes OpenVR cleanly and exit the script.